PragnyaKalvakol/GDP-I-GROUP-4/README.md

 <p>Shared Preferences allow you to save and retrieve data in the form of key,value pair.
 In order to use shared preferences, you have to call a method getSharedPreferences() that returns a SharedPreference instance pointing to the file that contains the values of preferences.</p>
 SharedPreferences sharedpreferences = getSharedPreferences(MyPREFERENCES, Context.MODE_PRIVATE);

+##### Importance of sessions
+<p>Sessions can be analyzed in a way that reveals how users truly interact with an app.
+For example, session data can determine the average length of time users spend on an app as well as the time of day users are most likely to engage with a particular app.
+By combining analysis of session metadata (e.g., session length) with usage data (e.g., tracking certain in-app events) and then analyzing behavior across a user base, app businesses can identify opportunities or problems within their apps that can be optimized for improved performance down the line.</p>

 ##### Advantages of sessions
 - It stores user states and data to all over the application.
 - Easy mechanism to implement and we can store any kind of object.